-Smart Lock Academy
+Smart Lock Scout

 From security concerns, to how they connect, to user experience of the specific apps.
 We have spent hundreds of hours with our heads into all aspects of smart locks.

 Below are the most frequently asked questions and common concerns we have received about these smart home products and be sure you are making the right choice in your decision.

 The Postscapes Team is here to help you keep your home and family safely connected.
 Whether you’re looking to pick a smart lock system, we’ve spent hundreds of hours researching locks to help you find the best product to fit your specific situation.

 At Postscapes we combine our years of experience following the smart home market along with user reviews to take the guesswork out of living securely connected.
 Learn More

 Installation of most smart locks is pretty straightforward requiring only a tap measure and a Philips head screwdriver.
 Most smart lock manufacturers provide excellent install instructions and videos to help you on the way.

 - Most installs of the lock itself will take 15-25 minutes

 - Additional time should be added to install the locks mobile app and integrate with your other smart home hubs or security system.
 This will probably be the most time consuming part of the process for you